RomeyChristo/Email-Assistant/README.md

 6. Follow the instructions on the screen

 ## How to use
-Say,
+Say, <br/>
-READ INSTRUCTIONS to listen to the instructions.
+READ INSTRUCTIONS to listen to the instructions.<br/>
 MAIL FROM followed by your/sender's name.
-CLEAR FROM NAME to erase sender's address.
+CLEAR FROM NAME to erase sender's address.<br/>
 MAIL TO followed by receiver's address.
-CLEAR TO ADDRESS to erase receiver's address.
+CLEAR TO ADDRESS to erase receiver's address.<br/>
-STARTfollowed by the email content.
+STARTfollowed by the email content.<br/>
 CARBON COPY followed by cc address.
-CLEAR CC to erase cc address.
+CLEAR CC to erase cc address.<br/>
 BCC followed by bcc address.
-CLEAR BCC to erase bcc address.
+CLEAR BCC to erase bcc address.<br/>
 READ MAIL to listen to the mail.
-CLEAR MAIL to erase the content.
+CLEAR MAIL to erase the content.<br/>
 Recitation of content after each command will be done for self clarification